-Mr. Rabaut, age 71, currently serves as an Operating Executive for The Carlyle Group, or Carlyle, a global alternative asset management firm, and has held that position since 2007.
+Mr. Rabaut, age 72, currently serves as an Operating Executive for The Carlyle Group, or Carlyle, a global alternative asset management firm, and has held that position since 2007.
 In that capacity, he has fulfilled a number of executive roles, including current Chairman of Walbro LLC, and past Chairman of SIGNODE Industries, Veyance Technologies and ARINC Industries, Inc. He also serves on the board of directors of KAMAN Corporation.
 Mr. Rabaut served on the board of CYTEC Industries Inc. until it was acquired by the SOLVAY Group.
 Prior to joining Carlyle as an Operating Executive, Mr. Rabaut served as President of Land and Armaments Group of BAE Systems plc from 2005 to 2007.
-From 1994 to 2005, he was the President and CEO of United Defense Industries, Inc., or United Defense, a global leader in the design, development and production of military systems, including combat vehicles, naval guns, missile launching systems, and the upgrade and repair of U.S. Navy ships until it was acquired by BAE Systems plc in 2005.
+From 1994 to 2005, he was the President and CEO of United Defense Industries, Inc., or United Defense, a global leader in the design, development and production of military systems, including combat vehicles, naval guns, missile launching systems plc in 2005.
 Prior to his tenure at United Defense, Mr. Rabaut served 17 years in primarily general management positions at FMC Corporation, including business activities in a variety of industries such as power transmission, petroleum equipment and defense.